FlooNoC: A Multi-Tbps Wide NoC for Heterogeneous AXI4 Traffic: NoC Architecture

 \subsection{Router}

 Our \gls{NOC} benefits from wide physical links and reduced operating frequency compared to traditional narrow links, resulting in significant microarchitectural advantages for the router design.
 We use simple low-area and low-complexity routers without internal pipelining and virtual channels.
-Instead, each of the three physical links has its own routers, separating the networks completely from one another.
+Instead, we use multilink routers, which contain different routers for each of the three physical links, thus separating the networks completely from one another.
 Furthermore, the routers do not enforce ordering and exhibit much better scalability than interconnects based on \gls{AXI} matrices.
 Our routers are configurable to an arbitrary number of input and output ports, and we designed the routers to use wormhole routing with a valid-ready handshake for control flow.
+While our routers currently only support static routing algorithms such as dimensioned-ordered XY and table-based routing, the routing decision component in the router can easily be replaced with dynamic or custom routing logic.
 The routers have single-cycle latency due to input buffering.
 We can also register the router's output with an elastic buffer, trading off latency against an easier timing closure of very long routing channels.
 Finally, the internal switch of the router was optimized to disable loopbacks and impossible connections in XY-Routing.